Davidanderson76/TEKsystemsCapstone/README.md

 - As an employer/store manager, I want to be able to view all employees based on which store location they currently work at.

 ## Tools/Technologies

-- React, React-Router-DOM, Redux, Tailwind CSS,
 - Java Springboot, Hibernate, JPA,
+- Thymeleaf, Spring Security, Bootstrap
+- CSS, JS, Lombok,

 ## Installation Instructions